adisa404/react-ts-dotnet-core-socialnetwork/README.md

 dotnet ef migrations add "ActivityEntityAdded" -p Persistence -s API

-We want EF to create the Guids
+We want EF to create the Guide

+Event store architecture - store events on db - we will not use mediatR

+Install mediate package
+MediatR.Extensions.Microsoft.DependencyInjection

+Add hanger where we will query the db